Hyde Abbey School

-Hyde Abbey School was a British independent school in Winchester, Hampshire, UK.
+Hyde Abbey School was a British independent school in Winchester, Hampshire, England.

-The school was founded by the Reverend Reynell Cotton in around 1760.
-Cotton was succeeded as headmaster by his son-in-law, the Reverend Charles Richards.
+The school was founded by the Reverend Reynell Cotton in 1760.
+Following his death in 1779, Cotton was succeeded as headmaster by his son-in-law, the Reverend Charles Richards.

 In 1795, Sir John Soane constructed a dedicated schoolroom for the school – his only building in Winchester.
 By 1847, the school had closed and its building was taken on a lease as the first Hampshire Museum.